 Who Can File a Mesothelioma Lawsuit?

-Mesothelioma lawsuits are a type of product liability lawsuit that is filed to recover financial compensation from negligent companies that made asbestos products to help pay for treatments and other expenses.
-Your lawsuit must prove your mesothelioma diagnosis was caused by asbestos exposure.
+Mesothelioma lawsuits are a type of product liability lawsuit filed against negligent asbestos companies to help patients pay for medical treatments and other expenses.

 You may be able to file a lawsuit if: